Occupational safety officers investigate deaths of three people near Edmonton

-LEDUC, Alta. — RCMP say three people have died in a workplace accident in an industrial area just south of Edmonton.
+LEDUC, Alta. — RCMP say three men have died in a workplace accident in an industrial area just south of Edmonton.

 Police, firefighters and emergency crews responded Thursday afternoon to a call at Millennium Cryogenic Technologies in Leduc.